Fire TV vs. Chromecast: It's an Amazon vs. Google Thing!

 Amazon Fire TV runs on Amazon’s native operating system, Fire OS, which is a fork of the Android operating system.

-Since Amazon has an operating system and user interface, you can control the smart TV through a remote control.
+Since Amazon has an operating system and user interface, you can control the smart TV through remote control.
 As such, you can interact with Amazon Fire TV in the same way you would a traditional TV, channel surfing with your remote.

 Amazon Fire TV has a menu that heavy-handedly pushes Amazon content.
 The banner on top features auto-play selections of Amazon’s content, you get recommendations for Amazon movies and TV shows, and the advertisements feature products from the Amazon store.
 As such, Amazon clearly pushes you deeper into the Amazon interface.